HOMEBLOGINQUIRYSEARCH

 Chondrosarcoma Diagnosis

-Chondrosarcoma diagnosis may be difficult because they often do not cause symptoms until it's large enough to press on nearby structures.
+Chondrosarcoma diagnosis may be difficult because it often does not cause symptoms until it is large enough to press on nearby structures.
 For this reason, it is essential to see a doctor if a person has any concerns about possible chondrosarcoma.

 A doctor will likely order imaging tests, such as an X-ray, MRI, or CT scan, to help make a diagnosis.
 A biopsy may also be needed to confirm the diagnosis.
 Once the doctor makes a diagnosis, they stage the tumor to determine the best treatment plan.